 PFIC is inherited and is usually found in young infants and children.
 In order to have the disease, a person must receive two of the genes for PFIC (autosomal recessive inheritance pattern), one from each parent.

-The common genetic mutations associated with PFIC are as follows: ATP8B1, ABCB11, and ABCB4, seen in patients with type 1, type 2 and type 3 PFIC respectively.
+The common genetic mutations associated with PFIC are as follows: ATP8B1, ABCB11, ABCB4, TJP2 and NR1H4 seen in patients with PFIC type 1, type 2, type 3, 4 and 5 respectively.

 What are the symptoms of PFIC?